Anshika-Gupta9/mindspace-emotional-companion/README.md

 - JavaScript

 ## 🎯 Purpose
-The goal of MindSpace is to create a minimal and accessible platform where users can track their emotions and write journal entries in a a comfortable digital environment.
+The goal of MindSpace is to create a minimal and accessible platform where users can track their emotions and write journal entries in a comfortable digital environment.
 It explores how simple web applications can support emotional reflection and personal well-being.

 ## 🌐 Live Demo